SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modelling Spillover

 \subsection{Simulation results}

+Our simulation model pertains to diseases like avian influenza, West Nile virus, and Ebola.
+In the first portion of our simulation based study we have modeled avian influenza and West Nile virus diseases.
+For West Nile virus and avian influenza humans serve as dead-end hosts.
+Transmission occurs from birds to other birds and occasionally from birds to humans.
+In our simulation-based study of avian influenza and West Nile virus, we can envision a scenario in which the agents within the reservoir network represent birds while the agents in the novel host population network represent humans.
+Consequently, within our spillover model, we establish an effective infection rate of zero between the agents in the novel host population network.
+Conversely, both the effective infection rate within the reservoir network and the effective infection rate between the novel host population network and the reservoir network are non-zero.

+The examination of data from the 2019 European study \cite{european2019annual} revealed that the percentage of infected birds can vary significantly due to various factors.
+With this study as a reference, we aim to establish an effective infection rate within our reservoir network such that the number of infected agents in the reservoir network falls within the range of 4 to 6 percent of the total population.
+Notably, the study \cite{european2019annual} found that, on average, 5.6 percent of birds were infected with Highly Pathogenic Avian Influenza (HPAI) in eight European countries.

-In this specific situation, both the novel host network and reservoir network are Erdos-Reyni networks consisting of 1000 nodes and 3255 links.
-Throughout the simulation, the infection rates have been set as follows: $\beta_{22}$ = 0.15 (infection rate within reservoir network ), $\beta_{12}$ = 0.02 (infection rate between agents of reservoir network and novel host population network ), $\beta_{11}$ = 0 (infection rate within novel host population network ), and $\delta$ = 1 (recovery rate for all agents).
-The fraction of the total number of possible links between the two networks has been reduced from 0.03 to 0.0001.
+In this specific situation, both the novel host network and reservoir network are Erdos-Renyi networks consisting of 1000 nodes and 3255 links.
+Throughout the simulation, the infection rates have been set as follows.
+The infection rate within reservoir network $\beta_{22}$ is set to 0.15 in order to obtain the expected number of infected agents to be within 4 to 6 percent of the total population as reported in \cite{european2019annual}.